tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 .. image:: quote_template/quotations_templates_6.png
    :align: center
    :class: img-thumbnail
-   :alt: Select a specific template on Odoo Sales
+   :alt: Select a specific template on CoquiAPPs Sales

 .. tip::
    You can select any template of your choice and suggest it as the default template in